 What size SSD do I need?

 One of the first things you’ll notice when shopping for an SSD is that they’re an awful lot more expensive than mechanical hard disks.
 Spinning disks are astounding value, with 1TB models available for £40; if you want a terabyte SSD, you’ll have to find over £250.
 For this reason, if you’re on any kind of budget, you’ll need to think about how much capacity you need.
-The minimum size SSD I’d recommend is 240GB, as this will give you room for Windows, your productivity applications and a few games.
+The minimum size SSD I’d recommend is 250GB, as this will give you room for Windows, your productivity applications and a few games – although the 120GB Crucial BX300 listed above will still do you just fine as long as you aren’t planning on installing more than one or two games on it as well.

-If you have a large photo and music collection, it’s worth bumping it up to the 480GB mark (from £130 for a 2.5in SSD).
-I have 13,000 photos and 7,000 music tracks on my PC, which take up about 100GB.
-With Windows (around 20GB), Office (around 3GB), five or so AAA games and my pictures and tunes, I’ll still have about 80GB left on such an SSD.
-Games are only going to get bigger, of course.
-If you like to have more than a couple of big titles installed at once, consider finding the cash for a terabyte SSD.
-Also, some high-performance SSDs are quicker at larger capacities, due to having more flash chips for the SSD controller to access in parallel.
+If you have a large photo and music collection that takes up around 100GB, say, it’s probably worth bumping it up to the 500GB mark.
+With Windows (around 20GB), Office (around 3GB), five or so big games and all my pictures and tunes, you’ll still have about 80GB left on such an SSD – and games are only going to get bigger, too.
+If you like to have more than a couple of big titles installed at once without compromising on load times, you may want to consider finding the cash for a 1TB SSD.
+Some high-performance SSDs are quicker at larger capacities as well, due to having more flash chips for the SSD controller to access in parallel.

 If you need more space, it may be worth using your SSD alongside a normal hard disk, or even the hard disk you currently own.
 You can use the SSD for Windows, applications and games, and put your space-hungry files on the hard disk.
 By default the Windows Users folders, so Documents, Pictures, Videos and so on, will be on the system (C) drive, but you can redirect them to another disk by right-clicking each folder, selecting Properties, then Location.
 However, redirecting your Users folders away from their default locations can sometimes cause problems; if I was going to use the SSD/hard disk combo, I’d just create standard folders for the big files I wanted to keep on the hard disk, and avoid the corresponding Users folders entirely.